Hornets vs. Wizards Player Props Betting Odds

 |3PM

+- He has pulled down 5.7 rebounds per game, 1.2 higher than his prop bet on Friday.

+- Hayward has averaged 5.3 assists this season, 0.8 more than his prop bet on Friday.

-- Hayward has connected on 1.3 three-pointers per game, which is less than his over/under in Wednesday's game (1.5).
+- He has made 1.3 three-pointers per game, 0.2 fewer than his prop bet total on Friday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.